Lauren Tesoriero: Early life and state-league football

 Tesoriero grew up in the Melbourne suburb of Mount Evelyn, learning to play football in the backyard with her brothers.
 She helped out at the Mount Evelyn Football Club with activities like boundary umpiring and running water, but didn't play since her parents didn't allow her.
-A family friend convinced her parents to play the last two games of the season with the under-10 boys and they were the only games they won that season.
+A family friend convinced her parents to let her play the last two games of the season with the under-10 boys and they were the only games they won that season.
 Due to lack of girl's youth teams in football, Tesoriero started playing basketball and netball.
 She represented the Mount Evelyn Netball Club and later played for the North East Blaze in the Victorian Netball League.

 In 2005, at the age of 18, Tesoriero started playing senior football at Yarra Valley Cougars.
 A year later she was selected to represent the Victorian state football team.
 She was also a member of the Australia women's international rules football team that played against Ireland in the 2006 Ladies' International Rules Series.

 She then joined VFLW club Eastern Devils.
 In 2012 she suffered an ACL tear while training with the Devils, but continued to play on the damaged knee for the rest of the year without surgery, instead resting the injury for three months before returning and then another six months before having surgery to fully repair the injury.
 In 2016 she averaged a goal per game for the club.

 While still playing state-league football and following her ACL injury, Tesoriero started coaching netball, including for two years at Yea and a year at Mansfield.

 Tesoriero has also played football outside of Australia, representing Wandsworth Demons in the AFL London competition.